hevyapp/hevy-gpt/README.md

 #### Name

-HevyGPT
+Hevy - Gym workout planner

 #### Description

-Tell me your fitness goals and available equipment, and I'll create a personalised program and upload it directly to your Hevy profile.
+Tell me your fitness goals and available equipment, and I'll create a personalised program and upload it directly to your Hevy account.

 #### Instructions